 Ancient Egyptians had a value oriented society.
-Children (Egyptian Kids) were treasured and regarded as important.
+Children were treasured and regarded as important.
 Egyptians loved their children.
 Many paintings and statues show the importance of children in Egyptian life.

-Toys and dolls were provided to the Egyptian Kids.
-It is seen that toys were often buried with children (Egyptian Kids) so that they could be used in the next world.
+Toys and dolls were provided to the kids.
+It is seen that toys were often buried with children so that they could be used in the next world.
 There were tops, dolls, boards, animal toys.
-There were toy makers, but often children made their own toys.
+There were toymakers, but often children made their own toys.
 After achieving maturity, they were trained for adulthood.

-There was no rigid inheritance, but an endeavor to pass fathers profession to the children.
-Religious principles, proper behavior, ethical principles, and ideas were inculcated to the children.
+There was no rigid inheritance, but an endeavour to pass fathers profession to the children.
+Religious principles, proper behaviour, ethical principles and ideas were inculcated to the children.
 The end of childhood appears to have been marked by the onset of menses for girls and the ceremony of circumcision for boys.

 Education for the children was considered necessary.
 Boys and girls between the ages of 4-14 went to schools and were taught to read and write.
 However, the girls from ordinary families received a very little schooling.
 The sacred writing Hieroglyphics also was taught.